Franklin Theft Lawyer

 What is Burglary?

 Burglary is the act of illegally entering a building for the purpose of committing a crime.
 Usually this means stealing something inside, but the term also applies to other crimes.
-Larsen Law PLLC also handles vandalism cases in which property has been damaged or defaced.
+The Franklin theft lawyers from Larsen Law PLLC also handle vandalism cases in which property has been damaged or defaced.

 What is Robbery?